Online Resources & Scholarships for Nurse Practitioner Students

 American Nurses Association: Tuition Discounts for Nurses

-American Nurses Association page that lists colleges and universities offering tuition discounts to nursing students who are ANA members, including many that offer discounts to nurse practitioner students pursuing their degree online.
+American Nurses Association page that lists colleges and universities offering tuition discounts to nursing students who are ANA members.
+Included are many that offer discounts to nurse practitioner students pursuing their degrees online.

 Federal Student Aid